JohnENoonan/touch-glsl-helpers/README.md

 [!select dat usage](documentation/selectDat.png)

 ### Adding custom functions
 You can add custom functions and defines by creating valid glsl code in a `text DAT` and connecting it to the COMP's `Custom GLSL` field on the `Config` page.
+Please note that to have your functions definitions show up in the helper list you must use tabs rather than spaces.

+### Viewing functions
+You can get a list of the functions by viewing the table `./functions`.
+In python you can call the function `op.glsl.ListFunctions()` to get a list of the names of the functions.